abfalk/BenFalkCompGeoExercise/README.md

 Plethora Exercise
 Python code to be used for the cost estimation of laser cutting any* shape that contains straight sides and circular arcs

-*this code may not work for shapes that have a curve of a diagonal edge
+*this code may not work for shapes that have a curve on a diagonal edge